Osmotic pressure between arbitrarily charged surfaces: a revisited approach: Repulsion-Attraction Crossover

 \section{Repulsion-Attraction Crossover}

-Our approach for evaluating the osmotic pressure relies on a prior knowledge of its sign.
+Evaluating the osmotic pressure relies on a prior knowledge of its sign.
 This imposes no difficulty as the criteria for the repulsion-attraction crossover are already known within PB theory~\cite{Parsegian72,Lau99,Dan07}.
 For completeness, we re-derive these criteria using our above proposed framework.